-Ridley's feed manufacturing facilities consist of an extrusion plant, supplements plant and 13 feed mills located across South Australia, Victoria, New South Wales and Queensland.
+Ridley's feed manufacturing facilities consist of an extrusion plant, supplements plant and 14 feed mills located across South Australia, Victoria, New South Wales, Queensland, and from August 2024, Tasmania.

 From our extrusion plant, supplements plant and feed mills, Ridley produces bulk feed as well as packaged feeds for our major brands including Barastoc, Rumevite, Cobber, Primo, Propel and Food for Dogs.